 - 1. To access authentication options, open the ODBC Data Source Administrator where you created the DSN, then select the DSN, and then click Configure. - 2.
-In the Mechanism drop-down list, select Kerberos. - Choose one: - To use the default realm defined in your Kerberos setup, leave the Realm field empty. - Or, if your Kerberos setup does not define a default realm or if the realm of your Impala server host is not the default, then, in the Realm field, type the Kerberos realm of the Impala server. - 4.
-Optionally, if you are using MIT Kerberos and a Kerberos realm is specified in the Realm field, then choose one: - To have the Kerberos layer canonicalize the server's service principal name, leave the Canonicalize Principal FQDN check box selected. - Or, to prevent the Kerberos layer from canonicalizing the server's service principal name, clear the Canonicalize Principal FQDN check box. - 5.
+In the Mechanism drop-down list, select Kerberos. - 3.
+Choose one: - To use the default realm defined in your Kerberos setup, leave the Realm field empty. - Or, if your Kerberos setup does not define a default realm or if the realm of your Impala server host is not the default, then, in the Realm field, type the Kerberos realm of the Impala server. - 4.
 In the Host FQDN field, type the fully qualified domain name of the Impala server host.